Odeon Camden Town

 The Gaumont Palace, Regents Park was renamed Gaumont Camden Town (dropping the Palace name and advertising itself in its actual location in Camden Town) very soon after opening.
 In 1961 it hosted a Top Rank Bingo Club on Sunday afternoons.
 It became an Odeon in 1964 ahead of alterations which created a Top Rank Bingo Club in the former stalls which had its own separate entrance on the side road.
 A new 1,198 seat cinema in the circle opened in 1968.

 The Odeon closed on 29th September 1979.
-It was reopened (reduced in size to 434 seats) as the Gate Cinema from 1980 to 1982.
+It was reopened by the independent Cinegate group (reduced in size to 434 seats) as the Gate Cinema from 1980 to 1982.
 Re-opened again, restored to 1,000 seats as the Parkway Kings Cinema in 1983 with another screen being added in the former restaurant area (later used as a projectionist training area), known as the Parkway Regency (90 seats).
 Both were operating very successfully but were closed on 28th February 1987 with “The Fly”.
 It later reopened but closed on 28th August 1993 when the lease was suddenly terminated by Odeon Theatres.
 They had decided to take back the building and created a 5-screen multiplex in the space, opening on 11th July 1997 as the Odeon.
 The screens now seat; 403, 88, 226, 88 and 105.
 It was the first cinema in the Odeon Cinemas Group. chain to receive the new ‘Odeon-Fanatical About Film’ signage which was a see-through vertical sign which read ‘Odeon’ correctly when viewed from the busy Camden High Street, but read backwards when viewed approaching the cinema from Parkway.
 Eventually it received a new enclosed sign which could be read from both directions.

 Contributed by Ian Grundy